pinterest/plank/README.md

 # Plank

-Plank is a command-line tool for generating Objective-C immutable models from JSON Schemas.
+Plank is a command-line tool for generating robust immutable Objective-C models from JSON Schemas.

+#### Schema-defined
+Models are defined in JSON, a well-defined, extensible and language-independent specification.

-#### Immutable
+#### Immutable Classes
-Model classes will be generated with immutability as a requirement.
-Each class will have “Builder” class to handle mutation.
+Model classes are generated to be immutable.
+Each class provides a “Builder” class to handle mutation.

 #### Type safe
-Based on the type information specified in the schema definition, each class will provide type validation and null reference checks to ensure model integrity.
+Based on the type information specified in the schema definition, each class provides type validation and null reference checks to ensure model integrity.

-#### Schema-defined
-Model types should be defined in a language-independent format that’s easy to extend and well-known.

 ## Installation